 What's a budget road bike?
 What can you get for under $1,000?

-To compare bikes of the same class, we like to see how the geometries stack up against each other and see if we can spot any significant differences, which can help you understand what exactly you're getting for your money.
-To do this, we compare bikes of the same (or similar) sizes.
-Here, we're looking at the 54cm versions of every bike except for the Defy 3, which only offers a 53.5cm size.
+To compare bikes of the same class, we like to see how the geometries stack up against each other and see if we can spot any significant differences, which can help you understand what exactly you’re getting for your money.
+To do this, we compare models in the same (or similar) bike size.
+Here, we’re looking at the 54cm versions of every bike except for the Defy 3, which only offers a 53.5cm size.

 Stack & Reach

-It shouldn't be a surprise that the Giant Defy 3 tops the stack and reach measurements, since it's characteristic of the brand (they're just bigger bikes).
-The truly interesting outlier is probably the Diamondback Century 1, which has a stack only slightly shorterd than the Defy.
-This means the Century puts your butt a bit higher up in the air, and you'll be in more of a racing position when you ride.
+It shouldn’t be a surprise that the Giant Defy 3 tops the stack and reach measurements, since it’s characteristic of the brand (they’re just bigger bikes).
+However, the interesting outlier is probably the Diamondback Century 1, which has a stack only slightly shorter than the Defy.
+This means the Century puts you a bit higher in the air, so you’ll be in a better racing position when you ride.

 Wheelbase

-The Giant Defy 3 is the outlier on this measurement as well, sporting a 102.2cm long wheelbase which will provide riders with a comfortable riding experience relative to those with shorter wheelbases.
+The Giant Defy 3 is the outlier on this measurement.
+Sporting a 102.2cm long wheelbase will provide riders with a comfortable riding experience relative to shorter wheelbases.
 The Specialized Allez e5 has the shortest wheelbase, which means that it’ll likely be among the most maneuverable of the bunch.

 Chainstay Length